 10% increase in alcohol-free

-Heineken saw global sales rise to 36 billion euros, accounting for organic growth of 5%.
-Operating profit rose 1.6%, to 4.51 billion euros, which also beat analyst expectations.
-In contrast, net profit was hit by a significant 874 million euro write-down on the stake in Chinese brewer CR Beer, leading to a decline from 2.3 billion to 1 billion euros.
+Last year saw Heineken achieve an organic growth of 5 %, while operating profit rose 1.6 % to 4.51 billion euros.
+In contrast, net profit was hit by a 874 million euro write-down on the stake in Chinese brewer CR Beer, contributing to a decline from 2.3 billion to 1 billion euros.

-A notable development was the rise in sales of non-alcoholic beers and ciders, which increased by 10%.
-Heineken 0.0 is now available in 117 countries and ranks as the world’s most popular non-alcoholic brand.
-The growth of non-alcoholic beers was especially pronounced in markets such as Brazil and the US.
-Premium brands such as Amstel, Desperados and Birra Moretti further contributed to the growth.
+A notable development was the rise in sales of non-alcoholic beers and ciders, which increased by 10 %.
+Heineken 0.0 is now available in 117 countries and is said to be the world’s most popular non-alcoholic brand.
+The growth of non-alcoholic beers was especially pronounced in markets such as Brazil and the United States.
+Well-known brands such as Amstel, Desperados and Birra Moretti further contributed to the growth.

-Overall, Heineken recorded a 1.6% volume growth.
-Africa, the Middle East and Asia had the strongest volume growth, while growth in Europe was limited to 0.3%.
+Overall, Heineken recorded a 1.6 % volume growth.
+Africa, the Middle East and Asia had the strongest volume growth, while growth in Europe was limited to 0.3 %.
 The Dutch beer group therefore continues to focus on premium segments and non-alcoholic alternatives.
-In 2025, expected operating profit growth will be between 4% and 8%, while the brewer continues to invest in marketing and cost savings to boost profitability.
+For this year, the group expects operating profit to grow between 4 and 8 %, while it continues to invest in marketing and cost savings to boost profitability.